What is the Competence and Conduct Standard?

 Qualification options for professionals

-Depending on your existing knowledge and experience, CIH offers qualifications that align with the new professional standard.
+Depending on your existing knowledge and experience, CIH offers qualifications that are compliant with the new professional standard.
 Below, we outline the relevant qualifications available at each level to help you identify the most appropriate starting point for your development.
 To find out more about how any previous qualifications compare to the standard view our frequently asked questions.

 Level 4